A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: On the Poisson Dixmier-Moeglin Equivalence

 Now let $L_n=\bigcap \mathcal S_n$ for $n\geq 1$.
 We have shown that $L_n\neq (0)$, so let $f_n$ be a nonzero element in $L_n$.
 If we let $T$ be the (countable) multiplicatively closed set generated by the $f_n$'s, we see that the localization $B:=T^{-1}A$ is a countably generated $\kk$-algebra.
 Hence $B$ satisfies the Nullstellensatz (as $\kk$ is uncountable).
 If we let $I$ be any maximal ideal of $B$ and $J:=I\cap A$, then $A/J$ embeds into $B/I$ and the latter is an algebraic extension of $\kk$ (as $B$ satisfies the Nullstellensatz).
 Hence, $A/J$ is also an algebraic extension of $\kk$, thus a field, and so $J$ is a maximal ideal of $A$.
 By construction, $J$ does not contain any element in $\mathcal S$ (since $\mathcal S=\bigcup_n\mathcal S_n$), and so $(0)$ is the largest Poisson ideal in $J$.
 In other words, $(0)$ is Poisson-primitive as desired. \end{proof}

 Thus, in the cases of interest (finitely Poisson-generated complex Poisson algebras, for instance), the PDME reduces to showing that Poisson-primitive implies Poisson-locally closed.
 It is shown in \cite{BLLSM} that there are finitely generated Poisson algebras that do not satisfy the PDME (namely, have Poisson-primitive ideals that are not Poisson-locally closed).
 However, these examples are far from being symmetric algebras, and so one can ask whether the PDME holds for symmetric algebras $S(\gg)$ that are finitely Poisson-generated (and have ACC on radical Poisson ideals).
-When the Lie algebra $\gg$ is finite dimensional and $\kk$ has characteristic zero, $S(\gg)$ does satisfy the PDME; this appears in \cite[Theorem 5.7]{LLS} (and can be thought of as the Poisson analogue of Dixmier and Moeglin seminal work \cite{Dixmier,Moeglin} showing that the enveloping algebra $U(\gg)$ satisfies the classical DME).
+When the Lie algebra $\gg$ is finite-dimensional and $\kk$ has characteristic zero, $S(\gg)$ does satisfy the PDME; this appears in \cite[Theorem 5.7]{LLS} (and can be thought of as the Poisson analogue of the seminal work of Dixmier and Moeglin~\cite{Dixmier,Moeglin} showing that the enveloping algebra $U(\gg)$ satisfies the classical DME).
 But in general the answer is no; for instance, when $\gg$ is the positive Witt algebra $W_+$ we have:

 \begin{lemma} Assume $\kk$ is of characteristic zero and let $W_+$ be the positive Witt algebra.
 In $S(W_+)$ the zero ideal $(0)$ is Poisson-rational but not Poisson-locally closed. \end{lemma} \begin{proof} Recall that